henryyuhsiufeng/NotesOnMERN/Authorization.md

 - console.developers.google.com
 1. Create new project
 2. Name project: (something relevant)-dev or without dev
-3. Enable the google OAuth API
+3. Enable the google OAuth API (buried in google+)
 4. Create a new API credential
     - OAuth client ID
     - Configure consent screen (When user grants our application access to their account information)
     - Fill out product name
     - Select application type

+## Securing API Keys
+clientID: Public token - we share this with the public.
+It identifies our application to Google services

+clientSecret: Private token - we don't want anyone to see this!

+- Implementation:

 # Common User Issues/Debugging:
 1. Does not automate the entire OAuth flow.